Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 **Collaboration Policy**

-We encourage you to talk and discuss the assignments with your fellow students.
+We encourage students to talk and discuss the assignments with their fellow students.
 Discussion is encouraged.
-Presentation during Reading Discussion, Practicum and Projects are group activities.
+Presentation during Reading Discussion, Practicum, and Projects are group activities.

 **Communication from Staff to Students**